 All jokes aside, if you are squeamish or have a problem with animal cruelty it's best to give the eighth day (Maha Astami) of celebrations a miss.
 It's out in the open, it's bloody, and there is a lot of it.

 Also, at this festival there is a great mass of human traffic that you will need to deal with.
 It's an important festival for the Nepalese people - probably the most important festival of the year - so expect there to be large crowds and lots of chaos.

 Find out how to celebrate Nepali New Year in Bhaktapur.
 With Chariots and tug-of-war, you wont want to miss this festival!

 How unfit is too unfit for a trip to Nepal?
-And what's the deal with the local cuisine?
-Kate Hoffman shares her top tips for first time trekkers, and foodies in Nepal.
+And what's the deal with the local food?
+Kate Hoffman shares her learnings.